 Audit and compliance teams are under pressure to comply with ever-changing regulations and internal audit requirements.
-Compliance is a key driver for implementing detective controls such as the Veracode service to mitigate risk from application-layer threats.
+Compliance is a key driver for implementing detective controls such as the CA Veracode service to mitigate risk from application-layer threats.

 Combining rich reporting with automated compliance workflows, we’re able to simplify compliance processes and reduce the time and effort to prepare for audits.